Email-Dashboard/email-dashboard.github.io/guide/usage.md

 ### 7 - Check the Activity

 After posting to API you can check the activities and their statuses.
-If the activity status is succees the receiver can the inbox as well.
+If the activity status is succees the receiver can check the inbox as well.

 <p>
 <img src="/img/usages/new-activity.png" alt="" style="max-width:100%;"></a>